Skip To Main Content

 How Will Lakota Fund the Plan?

-The Board of Education has enrolled in Ohio's Expedited Local Partnership Program (ELPP), and the district will receive 32% state reimbursement for work its final master facilities work.
-That means for every dollar spent, the state will reimburse Lakota 32 cents, making future projects more affordable.
+The Board of Education has enrolled in Ohio's Expedited Local Partnership Program (ELPP), and the District will receive 32% state reimbursement for work slated for phase three of the MFP.
+That means for every dollar spent, the State will reimburse Lakota 32 cents, equally about $200 million.

 Fast Facts